JoshuaNgugi/complete-blog-php/README.md

 3. Maintainabilty - the site should be continualy updated and maintained in order to deal with any bugs and add any new requirement that might arise.
 4. Usablility - the site should be user friendly and easy to use.

+### Definition of Users
+1. Web-admin - this is the person responsible for accessing the web admin portal and uploading information to the website.
+2. Staff - these are the school staff who are listed under the staff page and employees of the university.
+3. Student - these are the users who access the website to access the various information that they require about the school

+### Tools used
+The website was developed using [Visual Studio Code](https://code.visualstudio.com/) and the backend which included the server and database [XAMPP](https://www.apachefriends.org/download.html).
+XAMPP provides an Apache Server and MySQL database locally.
+The site is hosted using a domain purchased via [Truehost](https://truehost.co.ke/).
+The webisite files were uploaded to Truehost cpanel using [FileZilla](https://filezilla-project.org/download.php?platform=win64).
+[GitHub](https://github.com/) was used for hosting the code and [Git](https://git-scm.com/) for version control.
+This was developed using a HP-envy laptop.

 ## Database
 ### Entity Relationship Diagram